 3. Pick your moment

 “Good things come to those who wait.”
 We’ve all heard this saying and it definitely applies in the world of social selling.
-Although a prospect has accepted your invitation to connect or accepted your friend request it does not give you an invitation to start sending them sales pitches.
+Although a prospect has accepted your invitation to connect it does not give you an invitation to start sending them sales pitches.

 Now that you are connected via your social networks the content which you share will be seen by the prospect and vice versa.
 Understanding your prospects and their interests is vital to laying the groundwork for your B2B relationship by sharing the right content.
 Being connected with prospects via social media also means you can see what they are sharing.
 This helps to further develop your understanding of the prospect’s interests while also affording you the opportunity to ‘comment’ on their activity and opening up communication.